On the equivalence between $\Theta_{n}$-spaces and iterated Segal spaces: Comparison

-By Lemma~\ref{lem:sliceadj} the functor $(i'_{1,n})^{*}$ therefore has a left adjoint on the fibre over each $U \in \mathcal{U}$, given by applying $F_{n}$ and composing with the counit map to the constant presheaf.
-By \cite{HA}*{Proposition 7.3.2.5} this implies that $(i'_{1,n})^{*}$ has a left adjoint globally, giving (i).
+given by composing with $i_{n}$, where $U \times U$ denotes the constant presheaf with this value.
+Lemma~\ref{lem:sliceadj} therefore implies that the functor $j^{*}$ has a left adjoint on the fibre over each $U \in \mathcal{U}$, given by applying $F_{n}$ and composing with the counit map to the constant presheaf.
+By \cite{HA}*{Proposition 7.3.2.6} this implies that $(i'_{1,n})^{*}$ has a left adjoint, provided the two diagonal functors are Cartesian fibrations and $j^{*}$ preserves Cartesian morphisms.